nataliepopescu/oopsla21-artifact/README.md

   ...
 ```

-For generating Figure 7 and Table 3, for example, run the following:
+To generate Figure 7 and Table 3, for example, run the following:

 ```sh
 $ python3 ExpDriver --figure7table3 [--full]